zalando/restful-api-guidelines/common-data-objects/CommonDataObjects.md

         - amount
         - currency

+The `amount` field must not assume that consumers apply any kind of conversion, e.g. division by 100 to get Euros from a Cent value.
+Decimal values can represent unit and subunit at once, so the only correct representation for 42 Euros and 23 Cents is:

+    { "amount": "42.23", "currency": "EUR" }

 Make sure that you don’t convert the “amount” field to `float` / `double` types when implementing this interface in a specific language or when doing calculations.
 Otherwise, you might lose precision.
 Instead, use exact formats like